lemire/FastShuffleExperiments/README.md

 See:

-* Daniel Lemire, [Fast Random Integer Generation in an Interval](https://arxiv.org/abs/1805.10941), ACM Transactions on Modeling and Computer Simulation (to appear)
+* Daniel Lemire, [Fast Random Integer Generation in an Interval](https://arxiv.org/abs/1805.10941), ACM Transactions on Modeling and Computer Simulation Volume 29 Issue 1, February 2019